firefoxfoxthrot/developer-web-site/_pages/animated-qrs.md

 ## Overview

 **Animated QRs** are an interoperable specification for transmitting data that allows for the transmission of relatively large amounts of data (compared to standard QRs).

 ## Why are Animated QRs Important?

 Animated QRs were created with the following goals:

-* To Allow for the Transmission of Data Across Airgaps.
+* To allow for the transmission of data across airgaps.
-* To Support the Conveyance of More Data than Allowed by a Static QR.
+* To support the conveyance of more data than allowed by a static QR.
-* To Especially Enable PSBT Signing That is Done on an Unconnected Device.
+* To especially enable PSBT signing that is done on an unconnected device.
-* To Ensure Interoperability among Many Vendors by the Use of Uniform Resources.
+* To ensure interoperability among many vendors by the use of [Uniform Resources](/ur/).
-* To Resolve [The NASCAR Problem](https://indieweb.org/NASCAR_problem) in Wallets.
+* To resolve [The NASCAR Problem](https://indieweb.org/NASCAR_problem) in wallets.

+See the [UR docs](/ur/) for more information on the foundational data format that allows for the creation of animated QRs.

 ### Airgap Usage

 <img src="https://developer.blockchaincommons.com/assets/images/airgap.png" align="right" width=100px>

-QRs came into use in the digital-asset community because they could be used in airgap architectures.
-This allows for the storage of sensitive data (such as seeds and keys) in a device not directly connected to the internet, such as a hardware wallet or (to a lesser extent) a phone.
-A coordinator that is linked to the internet can then communicate with the disconnected device by QRs, without any sort of direct connection.
+QRs came into use in the digital-asset community because they could be utilized in airgap architectures.
+This allowed for the storage of sensitive data (such as seeds and keys) in a device not directly connected to the internet, such as a hardware wallet or (to a lesser extent) a phone.
+A coordinator linked to the internet could then communicate with the disconnected device by QRs, without any sort of direct connection.